GP with Mental Health Specialism London

 The NHS now estimates that medically unexplained symptoms account for 45 per cent of all GP visits, and half of new hospital visits.

 Unfortunately, many general practitioners don't know enough about mental health to understand the mind body connection.
-As for psychotherapists, even the most well-meaning aren't qualified or allowed to treat physical symptoms.
+As for psychotherapists, they aren't qualified or allowed to treat physical symptoms.

 General practitioners with a mental health specialism